judebantony/cicd-github-action-example/README.md

 ### 4) CodeQL - SAST ###
+[CodeQL](https://codeql.github.com) is the code analysis engine developed by GitHub to automate security checks.
+You can analyze your code using CodeQL and display the results as code scanning alerts.

 Use the native Github Action [CodeQL](https://codeql.github.com) for SAST scan and upload the result to [github security](https://github.com/security) tab

 ```yaml